 The illustrative site plan that emerges from this vision is shown in Figure 2.1.
-The development program for the two sites will deliver 10,672 residential homes, retail space, office and R&D space, a hotel, performance venue, artists' studios, community facilities, and an expansive open space network.
-Maximum floor space entitlement for the various land uses is outlined in the CPHPS2 Disposition & Development Agreement (as amended) and the CPHPS2 Final Environmental Impact Report (and associated Addenda).
+The development program for the two sites will deliver 10,500-10,672 residential homes, regional retail space, neighborhood serving retail land uses, office and R&D space, a hotel, performance venue, artists' studios, community facilities, and an expansive open space network.
+Maximum floor space entitlement for the various land uses is outlined in the CPHPS2 Disposition & Development Agreement (as amended) and the CPHPS2 Final Environmental Impact Report (and associated Addendumsa).